Skip to content

 Only tiles you have permission to view appear in the settings list.
 Changes are saved to your account and persist across sessions and devices.

-If all tiles are disabled, the dashboard shows a message prompting you to enable tiles in settings.
+If all tiles are disabled, the dashboard shows a message prompting you to enable some.

 Tips

-• Start with defaults: The dashboard ships with a useful set of tiles already enabled.
-Try it for a few days before customising.
+• Start with the defaults: the dashboard ships with a useful set of tiles already enabled.
+Try it for a few days before customizing.

-• Use quick actions: Creating a task or logging time from the dashboard saves you navigating away from your overview.
+• Use the quick actions: creating a task, request, or document — or logging time — straight from the dashboard saves you navigating around.